 5. Science, Geology & Education

-Diamond dust is a fascinating addition to mineral and geology collections.
-It's also used in scientific research and educational settings to demonstrate the properties of carbon allotropes and crystal structures.
+Diamond dust is an interesting inclusion in mineral as well as geology collections.
+It is also an element of scientific research and in educational environments as a demonstration of the properties of carbon allotropes and crystal structures.

 6. Candles, Paintings & Custom Crafts

-Crafters have found endless creative applications — from dusting candles for a luxurious finish to mixing into paint for a shimmering effect on canvas.
-The possibilities are limited only by your imagination.
+The most creative artist have found endless innovative applications — from dusting candles to give them a splendid finish to mixing into paint to obtain a glittering effect on canvas.
+The only limit is your imagination.

 What Color Does Diamond Dust Come In?

-• White/Grey — The classic, versatile option with a bright, neutral sparkle
+- White/Grey — The traditional, versatile choice that produces a bright, neutral glitter

-• Yellow — A warm golden hue, ideal for accent work and warm-toned designs
+- Yellow — A warm golden shade, perfect for highlight work and warm-toned designs

-• Pink — Rare and striking, perfect for premium and luxury creations
+- Pink — Extremely rare and visually captivating, suitable for premium and luxury creations

 How Much Diamond Dust Do You Need?

-Diamond dust is measured in carats (ct).
-As a rough guide:
+Diamond dust is specified in terms of carats (ct).
+The following can serve as a starting point:

-• 5ct (1g) — Ideal for a few pieces of resin jewelry or several nail art applications
+- 5ct (1g) — Suitable for a few pieces of resin jewelry or several nail art applications

-• 10ct (2g) — Great for a small batch of resin art or a mixed-media project
+- 10ct (2g) — Appropriate for a small batch of resin art or a mixed-media project

-• 20ct (4g) — Best for larger projects, multiple pieces, or if you want to experiment freely
+- 20ct (4g) — Great for bigger projects, multiple pieces, or if you want to experiment freely

 Where to Buy Real Diamond Dust

-At Blackdiamond, we sell genuine natural diamond dust sourced directly from real diamonds — not synthetic alternatives or glass.
-Our diamond dust is available in multiple colors and quantities to suit your project.
+At Blackdiamond, we offer natural diamond dust which we obtain directly from real diamonds — no synthetics or glass involved.
+Our diamond dust can be found in several colors and packages to match your project.

 Leave a comment